-Roar writer Anoushay Okhai on the connection between UCL and eugenics, and why renaming buildings is only part of the fight against racial injustice.
+Roar writer Anoushay Okhai on the connection between UCL and eugenics, and why it shouldn’t take a global movement for UCL to address their past.

 UCL has announced that they are changing the names of their buildings and lecture theatres named after prominent eugenicists.
 The Galton and Pearson lecture theatres and Pearson building signs are to be immediately removed, with more progress around campus to be made when possible.